simonkatanski/code-test/README.md

 Create a Pull Request with your completed Solution.
 A ref to your stack-overflow full name, email, and number you can be reached at.

-Please include your favorite color, favorite book, salary, and any work requirments you may have.
+Please include your favorite color, favorite book, salary, and any work requirements you may have.